 In this new anthology of poems, essays, and flash fiction, the author once again exhibits her ability to write about both the light and dark sides of life.
 Themes included in this collection touch upon Chiappetta’s affinity with the natural world and it’s deeper mysteries.
 Other poems speak of vision loss, of isolation and letting go.
 Yet there is joy and appreciation and even humor within these pages.
 The human condition abounds between the covers of this book in all its beauty and complexities.
 To read Ann Chiappetta’s works is to feel them deeply, appreciate them mightily, and remember them forever.

 Follow Your Dog

 Guide dogs, death, and a disturbing dream.
 Marriage, memories, and intriguing mysteries.
 Eroticism, abortion, and a wonderfully poetic essay.
-In this collection of 23 of her short, accessible poems from several decades, Ann Chiappetta explores an enormous range of emotions and topics.
+In a debut collection of twenty-three poems spanning several decades, Ann Chiappetta explores a vast range of emotions and topics.